qiaeru/phpbb-language-fr/language/fr/README.md

   - Login to your board.
   - Click the *User Control Panel* link located in the header of your board.
-  - Once inside the *User Control Panel*, you will need to click the *Board Preferences* tab.
+  - Once in the *User Control Panel*, you will need to click the *Board Preferences* tab.
   - You should see now a page which displays the global settings.
-On this page you should be able to see the drop down menu for the option *My language*.
+You should be able to see the drop down menu for the option *My language*.
   - Select the French language in the drop down menu and then click the submit button.

 Once set, the French language will be used regardless of the board default language.